jonelo/jacksum/README.md

 Solaris style, SFV or FCIV) or in a **user-defined format** which is highly customizable, including many encodings for representing hash values:
-Hex (lower- and uppercase), Base16, Base32 (with and without padding), Base32hex (with and without padding), Base64, Base64url, BubbleBabble, and z-base-32.
+Hex (lower- and uppercase), Base16, Base32 (with and without padding), Base32hex (with and without padding), Base64 (with and without padding), Base64url (with and without padding), BubbleBabble, and z-base-32.
+Paths can be omitted, printed absolutely or relative to a different path.

 Jacksum supports **many charsets** for reading and writing files properly, and it comes with full support for all common **Unicode** aware